Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 > latestVersion & latestCheckTime
 >
 > Do NOT modify.
-Modifying them doesn\'t stop checking for updates.
+Modifying them doesn't stop checking for updates.
 <!-- endtab -->
 {% endtabs %}